 A growing number of electric cooperatives and municipal utilities are capturing the economic, grid, and environmental benefits from community-scale solar (CSS) installations as institutional barriers to development are addressed for this emerging technology solution, according to a new report by Rocky Mountain Institute.

-Leah Mosier is an associate on the Shine team.
-Leah’s work focuses on accelerating the deployment of community-scale solar projects (1-10 MW projects) through developing tools and resources for electric cooperatives, munis, and cities.
-This work involves utilizing human-centered design practices to best meet the needs of these entities.
+Leah Mosier is a former associate on the Shine team.
+Leah’s work focused on accelerating the deployment of community-scale solar projects (1-10 MW projects) through developing tools and resources for electric cooperatives, munis, and cities.
+This work involved utilizing human-centered design practices to best meet the needs of these entities.

-As a member of the Shine team, Leah also conducts community-scale solar savings analyses for state agencies.
-These analyses propel these agencies forward in the solar procurement process.
+As a member of the Shine team, Leah also conducted community-scale solar savings analyses for state agencies.

 Before joining RMI, Leah studied Atmosphere/Energy Engineering at Stanford University.
 Through her studies, she focused on combining design thinking with sustainability to implement feasible and creative solutions addressing our existing energy crisis.
 Her most recent work involved partnering with Off Grid Electric to create a low cost, solar powered incubator for chicken farmers in Tanzania.
 Prior to that she worked on RMI’s Building Team’s RE+ initiative, modeling the cost of Net Zero Energy Ready retrofits for multi-family homes.
 She also has experience in corporate environmental affairs and has taught environmental education.
 Alongside her environmental passion, Leah is a folk/blues musician and performs shows locally around Colorado.

 MS, Stanford University, Civil & Environmental Engineering, Atmosphere/Energy